 The perfect smooth and creamy no bake strawberry cheesecake, made with strawberries, cream cheese and whipped cream, plus a bit of gelatin and sugar.
 If you have a whole bunch of strawberry syrup made, just use that in place of the first 4 ingredients of the cheesecake filling.

 For a lighter option, try our recipe for no bake strawberry yogurt pie.
 In that recipe, I recommend the syrup instead of the puree, since the pie is otherwise not very sweet.
+You can also drizzle this sauce on our gluten free strawberry shortcake for some extra flavor—or blend it into the whipped cream.

 Smooth and creamy, naturally gluten free strawberry yogurt popsicles are perfect for a refreshing breakfast on the go, or an afternoon snack.
 To make these popsicles, use half strawberry puree or syrup (syrup for a more decadent, sweeter popsicle) and half plain yogurt.